ollymonger/tdd-examples/README.md

 # tdd-examples

-Some examples to learn Test Driven Development
+These are some examples of showing how to use test driven development (TDD).